Scuba diving inLayang Layang

-- Dive with large schools of scalloped hammerhead sharks and other big animals!
+- Dive with schools of hammerhead sharks and other big species

 - Experience authentic frontier diving in a remote location

 - Explore beautiful reefs in spectacular 50-metre visibility

 Located 300-kilometres off the coast of Borneo and surrounded by crystal clear waters, Layang Layang is the epitome of frontier diving – awe-inspiring reefs, untouched coral gardens, schools of hammerhead sharks and a kaleidoscope of other marine life awaits any adventurous diver willing to make the journey.